Krystian19/cactus-app/README.md

 ## Todos
 + - [ ] Disable GraphQL introspection for the client's proxy, in the BFF service
 + - [ ] Work with the GQL type generation on the client's service
+  + - [ ] Decide wether to use normal TS type files or a Standart TS file for the types
 + - [ ] Replace query strings with multiline strings in the core service to make the queries more readable.
 + - [ ] Inside of the query strings in the core service, use the table name coming from the model functions intead of hardcoding them.
 + - [ ] Remove test.jpg and test.mp4 from lfs to ensure that when the projects are cloned without lfs, those files are always present.